Go to the first, previous, next, last section, table of contents.

 NULLABLE

-Returns a reference to an array of boolean values; for each element of the array, a value of TRUE indicates that this column may contain NULL values.
-Example:
+Returns a reference to an array of boolean values; for each element of

 $null_possible = $sth->{NULLABLE};